Saganic/node-ts-template/README.md

 - Eslint
 - TypeScript 5
 - Uses NodeNext module and moduleResolution in `tsconfig.json`
+- Uses nodemon and ts-node-esm in `nodemon.json` for dev

 ## Getting started
 - Use template on GitHub to create new repository